mlflow/mlflow/docs/source/tracking/index.rst

 MLflow Tracking
 ===============

-The MLflow Tracking component is an API and UI for logging parameters, code versions, metrics, and output files when running your machine learning code and for later visualizing the results.
+The MLflow Tracking is an API and UI for logging parameters, code versions, metrics, and output files when running your machine learning code and for later visualizing the results.
-MLflow Tracking allows you to log and query experiments using the :ref:`Python <python-api>`, :ref:`REST <rest-api>`, :ref:`R <r-api>`, and :ref:`Java <java_api>` APIs.
+MLflow Tracking provides :ref:`Python <python-api>`, :ref:`REST <rest-api>`, :ref:`R <r-api>`, and :ref:`Java <java_api>` APIs.

 .. figure:: ../_static/images/tracking/tracking-metrics-ui-temp.png
     :align: center
-    :figwidth: 900
+    :figwidth: 100%

     A screenshot of the MLflow Tracking UI, showing a plot of validation loss metrics during model training.

 Quickstart
 ==========
-If you haven't used MLflow Tracking before, we strongly recommend going through the following tutorial(s) to become familiar with the basic experiment tracking workflow.
+If you haven't used MLflow Tracking before, we strongly recommend going through the following quickstart tutorial.

 .. raw:: html